Mitch Horowitz

-Mitch Horowitz (born November 23, 1965) is an American writer in occult and esoteric themes.
-He is the former editor-in-chief of TarcherPerigee.
+Mitch Horowitz (born November 23, 1965) is an American author, publisher, speaker, podcaster, and television host specializing in occult and esoteric themes.
 A frequent writer and speaker on religion and metaphysics in print and on television, radio, and online, Horowitz’s writing has appeared in The New York Times, The Washington Post, The Wall Street Journal, Time, and CNN.com, and he has appeared on NPR, CBS News, NBC News, and Vice News.
-In 2022, Ferdinando Buscema noted that "Horowitz is among the most articulate and respected voices in the contemporary occulture scene."

-Works and scholarship

-Horowitz is the author of Occult America: The Secret History of How Mysticism Shaped Our Nation (Bantam, 2009/2010).
-The book received the 2010 PEN Oakland/ Josephine Miles Award.